-An Auxiliary Grant (AG) is a supplement to income for recipients of Supplemental Security Income (SSI) and certain other aged, blind, or disabled individuals residing in an assisted living facility (ALF) licensed by the Virginia Department of Social Services (VDSS) or in an adult foster care (AFC) home approved by a local department of social services.
+An Auxiliary Grant (AG) is a supplement to income for recipients of Supplemental Security Income (SSI) and certain other aged, blind, or disabled individuals residing in an assisted living facility (ALF) licensed by the Virginia Department of Social Services (VDSS) or in an adult foster care (AFC) home approved by a local department of social services (LDSS) or in Supportive Housing (SH) approved by the Department of Behavioral Health and Developmental Services (DBHDS).
 This assistance is available through local departments of social services to ensure that AG recipients are able to maintain a standard of living that meets a basic level of need.
-Virginia Department for Aging and Rehabilitative Services administers Virginia's AG program.
+DARS administers Virginia's AG program.

 An individual must be assessed by the local department of social services to determine 1) financial eligibility for an AG and 2) level of care needed.
-Local departments of social services make payments to eligible ALF residents in an amount equal to the established rate for the ALF plus a personal needs allowance per month, minus any income available to the individual from such sources as SSI and Social Security.
+An additional assessment is required for those who meet certain criteria for SH and is evaluated by the local SH provider (i.e. behavioral health or community services board contracted with DBHDS).
+Local departments of social services make payments to eligible individuals in an amount equal to the established rate for the setting plus a personal needs allowance per month, minus any income available to the individual from such sources as SSI and Social Security.
 Not all ALFs accept the AG.